 Our favorite survey sites that are the most reliable are Survey Junkie (they pay up to $50 a survey) and Swagbucks.
 You can get $5 to start by signing up for Swagbucks through our referral link.

 If you have followed Dave Ramsey, then you know he always says to sell, sell, sell.
 Go through your children’s clothing and toys to see what they don’t use anymore.
 Then take them to your local consignment shop.

 You can also do the same with your own clothes and shoes.
 Maybe you have an instrument you no longer play, or a couch that is sitting in your garage taking up space.

 You can easily come up with an extra $100 by going through what you own and selling items.
-It will also help you declutter to prepare for Christmas.
+It will also help you declutter to prepare for a Merry Christmas.